-The seventy-fifth meeting of the NY Comics & Picture-story Symposium will be held on Tuesday, February 18, 2014 at 7:00 PM at Parsons The New School, 2 West 13th Street, in the Bark Room (off the lobby).
+The 179th meeting of the NY Comics & Picture-story Symposium will be held on Tuesday, Feb.
+28, 2017 at 7pm at Parsons School of Design, 2 West 13th Street, in the Bark Room (off the lobby).
 Free and open to the public.
-PLEASE NOTE: Events this semester will take place on Tuesday evenings.